missly55/Phishing-Simulation/README.md

 *Ref 3: Permission Setup*

-Step 4: Lauch the GoPhish using terminal. (requires admin permission)
+Step 4: Lauch the GoPhish in Terminal (requires admin permission)

 *Error* permission denied error when running ./gophish, used sudo ./gophish to use administrative privileges.